joshlampen/tinyapp/README.md

 Users can manage their shortened URLs and track data such as visits and unique visitors.

+*I note the use of inline CSS for this project.
+Moving the CSS to a separate file, and expanding its use, will be a key focus for my next project.*

 ## Final Product

 ### Login Page